Macorder-hub/entra-docs/docs/identity/hybrid/connect/how-to-connect-install-multiple-domains.md

 ms.subservice: hybrid-connect
 ms.author: jomondi
 ---
-# Multiple Domain Support for Federating with Microsoft Entra ID
-The following documentation provides guidance on how to use multiple top-level domains and subdomains when federating with Microsoft 365 or Microsoft Entra domains.

 ## Multiple top-level domain support
 Federating multiple, top-level domains with Microsoft Entra ID requires some extra configuration that isn't required when federating with one top-level domain.